 Flanagan was a devout Catholic, a man who Catholics and non-Catholics worldwide had deemed a hero.
 He was the Mother Theresa of his day.

 Flanagan was born on July 13, 1886, in the townland of Leabeg, County Roscommon, to John (a herdsman) and Honoria Flanagan.
-In 1904, he emigrated to the United States and became a US citizen in 1919.
+In 1904, he immigrated to the United States.

-He was ordained a priest in 1912 having made the great leap across the pond, to America.
+Unlike many others, Flanagan became a priest after he had arrived in America.
+He was ordained in 1912.
 In 1917 he was living and working in Omaha, Nebraska, when he hit upon the idea of a "boy’s town," which would offer education and a home for the poor and wayward boys of Omaha.

 However, demand for the service was so great that he soon had to find bigger premises.
 Boys Town, built on a farm 10 miles from Omaha, was the result.